Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/6 - Big Data, Big Impact.md

 - Demo: heat map video
 - Data Driven Customer Journey (for users/customers)

 *Wait… what?
-Didn’t get the use case for frontend development.* 😔
+Didn’t get the use case for frontend development.* :disappointed:

 ## QA